 By the end of 2016, HERE map data had been embedded in more than 100 million vehicles sold globally since 1996, with accurate, up-to-date mapping and location technology vital to the development of features from navigation, to advanced driver assistance systems (ADAS).

 This, however, is not where the story ends.
-While the last 20 years may have sped past in a blur of innovation, it's likely that, over the next few years, we'll see the automotive industry hurtle even faster towards a brighter, more autonomous future.
+While the last 20 years may have sped past in a blur of innovation, it's likely that, over the next few years, we'll see the automotive industry hurtle even faster toward a brighter, more autonomous future.
 Indeed, recent research from BI Intelligence found that, by 2021, over 380 million connected cars will be on the road.

 So, while reaching the 100 million mark in 20 years has been cause for celebration, it's almost certain that the next 100 million HERE-powered embedded systems will be delivered in a fraction of that time, as their growth and development accelerates.

 So, what will the next 100 million devices look like, and what are the industry developments that will shape them?